Everything you need to know about the Winter Fuel Payment

 Mail Handling Site A,

-Only if you live in another European Economic Area (EEA) country or Switzerland and you have a genuine link with the UK – for example, if your family lives here.
+Yes, if you live in Switzerland or another European Economic Area (EEA) country and you have a genuine link with the UK – for example, if your family lives here.

 Sadly not – make sure you fill in a form right away to claim it from now on.